From left to right, Solip Park, Eva Ortega-Paíno and Felipe Cortés. /CNIO

 A new chapter of the CNIO Biobank

-CNIO boosts its Biobank by incorporating Eva Ortega-Paíno as Head of the Unit.
+CNIO boosts its Biobank by incorporating Eva Ortega-Paíno as Scientific Director of the Unit.

 Ortega has more than 25 years of experience in the industry, academia, and the healthcare sector.
 During the past seven years, she focused on scientific management and worked in Sweden on Strategic Innovation Programs and for the Swedish national network of Biobanks BBMRI.se, now called Biobank Sverige (Biobank Sweden).
 Ortega-Paíno coordinated the Skåne region for this network and participated in working groups of the European BBMRI-ERIC consortium.